UstadMobile/UstadMobile/test-end-to-end/android-maestro/README.md

   (e.g. using the **adb devices** command).
 It is highly recommended to use a device created by the [Meastro start-device command](https://maestro.mobile.dev/cli/start-device).
 * MacOS only: install the realpath command.
-* Chrome browser **must** be updated otherwise H5P tests will fail.
+* Use Android SDK 33 emulator as the chrome browser **must** be updated otherwise H5P tests will fail.
 The version of Chrome that is included with SDK33 will work.
 To test on devices running earlier versions of Android:
     * Update Google Play Services (e.g. from [APKMirror](https://www.apkmirror.com/apk/google-inc/google-play-services/google-play-services-24-31-33-release/))
     * Update Chrome (e.g. from [APKMirror](https://www.apkmirror.com/apk/google-inc/chrome/chrome-127-0-6533-103-release/))